The MTD Deadline For 6 April 2026 is Almost Here.Get Prepared Today For Free!

 The Quarterly Update Schedule

-Under Making Tax Digital, you can submit quarterly updates using one of two reporting options: standard tax-year quarters or calendar quarters.
+Under Making Tax Digital for airbnb hosts, you can submit quarterly updates using one of two reporting options: standard tax-year quarters or calendar quarters.
 Standard quarters align with the UK tax year whereas calendar quarters can be easier if your bookkeeping already works this way.
 You must choose one method and use it consistently for the entire tax year.

 Update